sveltejs/sites/sites/svelte.dev/content/blog/2023-02-21-streaming-snapshots-sveltekit.md

 One caveat: this feature needs JavaScript.
 Because of this, we recommend that you only stream in non-essential data so that the core of the experience is available to all users.

 For more on this feature, see [the documentation](https://kit.svelte.dev/docs/load#streaming-with-promises).
+You can see a demo at [sveltekit-on-the-edge.vercel.app](https://sveltekit-on-the-edge.vercel.app/edge) (the location data is artificially delayed and streamed in) or [deploy your own on Vercel](https://vercel.com/templates/svelte/sveltekit-edge-functions), where streaming is supported in both Edge Functions and Serverless Functions.

 ## Snapshots